- Learning About New Ways to Prevent Cancer

 - Where was the study done?
-What’s known about the research centers that conducted and sponsored the study?
+What do you know about the research center that conducted and sponsored the study?

-Was it a commercial or an infomercial?
 Keep in mind that these are ads that tell you only what they want you to hear.
 You have to listen carefully to learn if studies have been done, and find other reliable sources to learn more.
-(See the section called “Was it from a seller’s promotion?”)
+(See the section called “Was it from a promotion from a seller?”)

-Some news outlets post extra information or replay their newscasts on their Web sites, so that may be a good place to start.
-If you’re unable to find more on the broadcaster’s Web site, you may want to try contacting the TV or radio station to get your questions answered.
-It’s better to do this right away rather than to wait.
-Sometimes, a question that might be answered easily a day or two after the broadcast might become impossible to find after a month or two.
-If it turns out that part of their report was in error, you may find corrections or clarifications online soon after the report was aired.
+Some news outlets post extra information or replay their newscasts online.
+If you’re unable to find more on their website, you may want to try contacting the TV or radio station to get your questions answered.
+It’s better to do this right away.
+Sometimes, a question that might be answered easily a day or two after the broadcast becomes impossible after a month or two.
+And, if it turns out that part of their report was wrong, you may find corrections or clarifications online soon after the report was aired.

-If you’ve been told someone’s personal story, can you check and find out more?
+Still, if you’ve been told someone’s personal story, can you find out more?
 Keep in mind that a person may credit an herb or supplement with feeling better, even though there may be other factors involved.
 And sometimes, a person’s belief in a method may be enough to make a person feel better for at least a short time.
-(See our document, Placebo Effect for more complete information on this.)
+(See our document called Placebo Effect for more on this.)

 There are many other ways that people with good intentions can reach the wrong conclusion from a single person’s experience, or even the experiences of a group of people.
 This is why scientists look at cancer prevention methods under such careful conditions.

-If the report came from an Internet seller, you may have lots of searching to do.
-Many of the cancer prevention methods sold there talk about the powers of herbs and supplements that have never been proven to reduce cancer risk or make people healthier.
+If the report came from a seller on the internet, you may have lots of searching to do.
+Most of the cancer prevention methods sold online talk about the powers of herbs and supplements that have never been proven to reduce cancer risk or make people healthier.
+They often make vague claims about their product activating or strengthening the immune system, and other statements that are impossible to prove.

-Even though many sellers are honest, there are always a few who will go to extreme lengths to sell their product.
 Sometimes the staff at nutrition centers and herbal shops will suggest ideas or even prescribe “immune boosting” or “cleansing” herbs to help prevent cancer and other conditions.
-Studies on the accuracy of recommendations from nutrition centers and herbal shops on cancer prevention methods are not yet available.
-But studies have been done using people who reported that they already had cancer, and asked nutrition center staffs about possible treatments.
-The research showed that treatments were often suggested that were not proven to help people with cancer.
+Studies on the accuracy of information from nutrition centers and herbal shops on cancer prevention methods are not available.
+But studies have been done on people who reported that they already had cancer, and asked nutrition center staffs about possible treatments.
+The research showed that treatments were often recommended that were not proven to help people with cancer.
 In fact, some of the suggested treatments could have caused harm.
-(For more information on these treatments, see our document Dietary Supplements: What Is Safe?)
+(For more information on these treatments, see Dietary Supplements: What Is Safe?)

 What about press releases?